TimVanOnckelen/super-access-manager/readme.txt

 = Can you control access on a user based level? =
 You can control access to post for every specic user and on a role base.

+= What are visitors? =
+Visitors are user that are not logged in to you website.

+= What are registered users =
+Users with an account, currently logged in to your website.

+= Can you control access by login status? =
+You can give access to a post to only registered users or to visitors only.

-= Where to find the super access manager control panel?? = You can find the control panel under the users section
+= Where to find the super access manager control panel? = You can find the control panel under the users section

 == Screenshots ==
 1. Select who can access your post on a user and role based level.

 == Changelog ==
+= 0.2.3.1 =
+* Lang: Added Dutch Translation

 = 0.2.3 =
 * Fix: Fixed error when debug on
-* Feature: You can make a pagge only accesable for visitors
+* Feature: You can make a page only accessible for visitors
-* Feature: You can make a page only accessable to registerd users
+* Feature: You can make a page only accessible to registered users

 = 0.2.2 =
-* Feature: Admins can enable the option to automaticly remove unaccesable posts from menus.
+* Feature: Admins can enable the option to automatically remove unaccessible posts from menus.

 = 0.2 =
 * Edit: Added new plugin structure